 Travel time between destinations

-The list would be long if I tried to spell out times between all the destinations in Chiloé Island.
+The list would be long if I tried to spell out the times between all the destinations on Chiloé Island.
 There are just so many worthy stops!

 It’s common for a single bus to start on mainland Chile and makes stops all the way down to Queilen.
 However, to give you a general idea of some of the most common bus routes from Puerto Varas and Puerto Montt, below are some examples: